Mature Masculine

 Create empowerment, not dependency: Shift from rescuing to supporting others' growth.

-Remember that you matter: His needs are as valid as anyone else's.
+Remember that we matter: Our needs are as valid as anyone else's.

 The Codependent's Inner Mooch